10 Day Northern Lights Winter Self Drive of Iceland’s South Coast & Snaefellsnes Peninsula

 Once around the bay, you could head to Borgarnes, home to the Settlement Centre exhibition, where you can learn all about the earliest arrivals to Iceland.
 Close to here is a waterfall called Fossatún, which is steeped in troll folklore.

 Nearby is Europe's highest flowing hot-spring, Deildartunguhver, and a little further east, you can find the historic village of Reykholt.
-This was once home to legendary medieval writer Snorri Sturluson, and now houses the Snorrastofa Museum on his life and works.
+This was once home to legendary medieval writer Snorri Sturluson and now houses the Snorrastofa Museum on his life and works.

 On this day, you can also visit the great Víðgelmir lava cave, one of Iceland's largest lava tube caves.
-It is easy to access, and walkways have been built so that everyone can enjoy the amazing sights and colours formed in the lava rock surface.
+It is easy to access, and walkways have been built so that everyone can enjoy the amazing sights and colors formed on the lava rock surface.
 Another option is the ice tunnels in Langjökull glacier, where man-made tunnels have been carved out of the age-old ice, creating halls and corridors in a miniature under-ice palace.

 Day 3 - Snaefellsnes Peninsula

-The dominant feature of the landscape is without a doubt Snæfellsjökull, a giant volcano topped with a gleaming ice-cap.
+The dominant feature of the landscape is, without a doubt, Snæfellsjökull, a giant volcano topped with a gleaming ice cap.
 As you visit sites such as Djúpalónssandur black sand beach, and the historic fishing villages of Arnarstapi and Hellnar, you will be in the shadow of this incredible landmark.

-All day, you will head from site to site, from places as diverse as the seal colony on the shores of Ytri Tunga, to the barren, haunted lava fields of Beserkjahraun.
+All day, you will head from site to site, from places as diverse as the seal colony on the shores of Ytri Tunga to the barren, haunted lava fields of Beserkjahraun.
 You will return to spend another night at your accommodation on the peninsula.